A deadly storm system now threatens 90 million people with destructive weather — including major cities

 “Some storms may also produce large hail or torrential downpours resulting in localized flash flooding,” the weather service tweeted.

-Multiple injuries were reported in the Robertson County town of Franklin, the NWS said.
-CNN affiliate KWTX reported widespread damage there, including uprooted trees and roofs ripped off buildings.
+CNN affiliate KWTX reported widespread damage in the Robertson County town of Franklin, including uprooted trees and roofs ripped off buildings.

 The entire town of Franklin and neighboring Bremond lost electricity, with 3,088 customers without power early Sunday.